 For that reason, it makes sense to downgrade a Citi card instead of closing it.
 The problem is that downgrading or closing a Citi card resets the 24-month clock to get a sign-up bonus for a card in the same card family.

 So Citi really makes you think about what you want to do.
-You can transfer points out to a partner but then you’re locked into that program and lose flexibility.
+You can transfer points out to a partner, but you’re locked into that program and lose flexibility.
 You can downgrade a Citi card (and possibly upgrade later) but you’ll lose the chance to earn a sign-up bonus for the near future.

 Fortunately, Citi lets you downgrade your card to whichever one you want.
 However, if you want to keep your ThankYou points account active, there are only a few options with no annual fees.